In which phase of mitosis are chromatids pulled apart? | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-In metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate, and are attached to spindle fibers.
+In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
+The spindle fibers attach to the centromeres of the chromosomes.

-During anaphase, the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.
-This is the phase where chromatids are separated.
+During anaphase, the centromeres split, and the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.
+This is the key phase where chromatids are separated.

-Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two nuclei within the cell.

 Watch next